 - The old State Pension and new State Pension increase by 2.6% from 6 April 2019, a cash increase of £3.25 a week and £4.25 a week respectively.

 State Pension age

-- The current State Pension age for men is 65 and it is gradually increasing for women.
-In April 2018, it is 64 and six months and in November 2018 it will be 65.
-From 2019, the State Pension age will increase for both men and women to reach 66 by October 2020.
+- From November 2018 the state pension age will be 65 for both men and women.
+From 2019, the State Pension age will gradually increase for both men and women to reach 66 by October 2020.
 State Pension age will be increasing from 66 to 67 between 2026 and 2028.